OpenHack-25/Open-Source-Playground/README.md

 - Learn Git commands and workflows without fear of breaking anything
 - Connect with other developers starting their open source journey

+  What is Hacktoberfest?
+Hacktoberfest is an annual, month-long celebration of open-source software that takes place every October.
+It was launched in 2014 by DigitalOcean, in partnership with GitHub (and later GitLab and other platforms), with the goal of encouraging more people to contribute to open-source projects.
+Anyone—whether a seasoned developer or a complete beginner—can participate by making contributions to open-source repositories on GitHub or GitLab.

 ## 🚀 Quick Start

 ### 1. Fork this repository